IntroSDE/lab06/README.md

     }
     ```

-* Since **PersonColletionResource** is exactly that: a collection resource, we will nee another resource to represent the single, specific **Person**.
+* Since **PersonColletionResource** is exactly that: a collection resource, we will need another resource to represent the single, specific **Person**.
 Create this following the example below.
 Notice that this is a **Sub-Resource** (it has not path annotation).
 For this reason, the **uriInfo** and the **request** (available in the parent resource) are injected using the @Context annotation so that the Person resource can also access the body of the request or other data in the path:

     ```java
     package introsde.rest.ehealth.resources;